offbynull/learn/Biology/input/input.md

  * 2 white alleles is `{kt} P(WW)=\frac{0}{4}`.
  * a red allele and a white allele is `{kt} P(RW|WR)=\frac{2}{4}`.

 Punnett squares can be extended to cover multiple genes so long as those genes are independently assorted.
 That is, each gene in the list must be on a different chromosome.
-If they were on the same chromosome, the chance of you getting gene A would be dependent on you getting gene B.
+If they were on the same chromosome, the chance of you getting gene A may be dependent on you getting gene B (see independent assortment subsection).

 For example, a gene that controls...
 * the color of a flower has 2 alleles: red and white.